FIWARE/tutorials.Entity-Relationships/README.md

 # Understanding Entities and Relationships

-This tutorial builds on the data created in the previous store finder example and creates and associates a series of related data entities to create a simple stock management system.
+Within the FIWARE platform, an entity represents the state of a physical or conceptural object which exists in the real world.

 ## Entities within a stock management system

-Within the FIWARE platform, an entity represents the state of a physical or conceptural object which exists in the real world.

 For a simple stock management system, we will only need four types of entity.
 The relationship between our entities is defined as shown: